ABOUT THE CAED

-With more than 1,700 students, Cal Poly’s acclaimed College of Architecture & Environmental Design (CAED) is the only program of its type in the nation with nine degree programs in five closely related departments: Architectural Engineering, Architecture, City & Regional Planning, Construction Management, and Landscape Architecture.
-For more than half century, the CAED programs and our 16,000 alumni have been a positive influence on the forces that shape the planning, design and construction worlds.
+With more than 1,900 students, Cal Poly’s acclaimed College of Architecture and Environmental Design (CAED) offers a unique blend of eight degree programs in five closely related departments: architectural engineering, architecture, city and regional planning, construction management, and landscape architecture.
+For nearly 75 years, the CAED programs and 16,000 alumni have positively influenced the forces that shape the planning, design and construction worlds.

-CAED programs promote Learn by Doing experiences that allow students to undertake sophisticated projects.
-All students have the opportunity to collaborate with industrial partners and work across disciplines.
+CAED programs promote Learn by Doing experiences, allowing students to undertake sophisticated projects.
+All students can collaborate with industrial partners and work across disciplines.
 They find creative solutions to the real problems faced by industry and our global community.
-The significant educational benefits are the result of a low student-to-professor ratio and high-quality technological and support facilities.
+The significant educational benefits result from a low student-to-professor ratio and high-quality technological and support facilities.

-The curricula within the CAED emphasizes interdisciplinary technical skills, participation in community studies, internships, and work experience programs, structured options to study off campus, instructional access to prominent professionals and sponsored project participation.
-We prepare students to work globally in innovative teams that are at the leading edge for creating sustainable, compelling surroundings.
+The curricula within the CAED emphasizes interdisciplinary technical skills, participation in community studies, internships, and work experience programs, structured options to study off-campus, instructional access to prominent professionals and sponsored project participation.
+We prepare students to work globally in innovative teams at the leading edge for creating sustainable, compelling surroundings.

 Architectural Engineering - Prepares students for a professional career in the structural design of buildings.